Professional Pathways Program

 Can this count as the internship I need to graduate/for my major requirement?

-May I keep my car on campus or park on campus over the summer?
+Can I park on campus over the summer?

 At this time parking is not part of the Professional Pathways Program and is extremely limited in the summer months.
 Please make arrangements for the summer months.
 Any requests for parking should be directed to studentparking@emmanuel.edu.